Giorgio Walter Canonica: Career

-At the national level, Professor G.W.
-Canonica has held positions as President of the Italian Society of Allergology, Asthma, and Clinical Immunology (SIAAIC), and the Italian Society of Respiratory Medicine (SIMER), known as SIP/IRS.
+At the national level, Canonica has held positions as President of the Italian Society of Allergology, Asthma, and Clinical Immunology (SIAAIC), and the Italian Society of Respiratory Medicine (SIMER), known as SIP/IRS.
 He was also involved in the Collegium Internationale Allergologicum (CIA) as a board member from 2021 to 2023.
 This position made him contribute to international collaboration and knowledge exchange in the field of allergology.

-Currently, Professor Canonica is an executive member and consultant in many important international initiatives and networks: Member of the executive committee of the Allergic Rhinitis and its Impact on Asthma (ARIA), and the Global Allergy & Asthma Excellence Network (GA²LEN), Canonica is also serving as Chief Executive Director of Interasma since 2021.
+Currently, Professor Canonica is an executive member and consultant in many important international initiatives and networks: Member of the executive committee of the Allergic Rhinitis and its Impact on Asthma (ARIA), and the Global Allergy & Asthma Excellence Network (GA²LEN), Canonica is also Chief Executive Director of Interasma since 2021.

-Professor Canonica has made significant contributions as Chair of the Methodology Committee at the EAACI since 2019, and as Chair of Biologics in Allergy at WAO from 2023 to 2024, leading important initiatives in research and therapeutic innovation.
+Canonica has made significant contributions as Chair of the Methodology Committee at the EAACI since 2019, and as Chair of Biologics in Allergy at WAO from 2023 to 2024, leading important initiatives in research and therapeutic innovation.
 His involvement as an International Advocate at the Global Asthma Initiative (GINA) has contributed to the promotion of best clinical practices and awareness about asthma management globally.

-Furthermore, Professor Canonica is honored as a Honorary Member of several societies, including the Argentine Society of Allergology, the Latin American Society of Allergy and Immunology (SLAAI), the Finnish Society of Allergy and Immunology, the Hungarian Allergy Society, the Romanian Allergy Society, and the Italian Association of Nasal Cytology (AICNA).
+Furthermore, Canonica is honored as an Honorary Member of several societies, including the Argentine Society of Allergology, the Latin American Society of Allergy and Immunology (SLAAI), the Finnish Society of Allergy and Immunology, the Hungarian Allergy Society, the Romanian Allergy Society, and the Italian Association of Nasal Cytology (AICNA).

-He is also recognized as a Fellow of esteemed organizations such as the American Academy of Allergy Asthma and Immunology (AAAAI), the European Respiratory Society (ERS), the European Academy of Allergy and Clinical Immunology (EAACI), the American College of Allergy Asthma and Immunology (ACAAI), and the American College of Chest Physicians (ACCP).
+He is also recognized as a Fellow of organizations such as the American Academy of Allergy Asthma and Immunology (AAAAI), the European Respiratory Society (ERS), the European Academy of Allergy and Clinical Immunology (EAACI), the American College of Allergy Asthma and Immunology (ACAAI), and the American College of Chest Physicians (ACCP).